-The best shower heads of 2021
+The best shower heads of 2021 | CNN Underscored

 Perfect for smaller and outdoor showers, the High Sierra Classic Plus emits a surprisingly strong, consistent spray for its miniature size.
 If you’re looking for something with more bells and whistles, this isn’t the shower head for you.
 But if you’re A-OK with a simple product that delivers a nonstop drenching stream, all while conserving water, the Classic Plus is your best bet.

-Best dual shower head: Moen Attract Dual Shower Head and Handheld Shower Head ($79, originally $89.98; homedepot.com)
+Best dual shower head: Moen Attract Dual Shower Head and Handheld Shower Head ($89.98; homedepot.com)

 One look at the Moen Attract and it’s easy to see that the shower head would be right at home in a fancy hotel.
 Simultaneously tasteful and luxurious-looking, the Attract’s oversize “rain shower” head (measuring 6.75 by 3.75 inches) topped our list not only because of its lustrous aesthetics but also because it delivers a doozy of a shower.
 It’s no wonder the head has raked in nearly 1,900 likes on Home Depot.